 Our second service standard is to Understand and anticipate guests’ needs.
 So how do you do that?
 Unless you are a mind-reader, how can you have a clue as to what another person needs in advance of them even asking?
 This is a true skill and one that could undoubtedly make life easier on many fronts, including personal relationships.

 The key to anticipating your customers’ needs is to slip into their shoes - put yourself in their place.
 If you are a restaurant owner, for example, consider your own expectations when you visit another restaurant.
 What do you expect?
 Prompt and courteous service?
 Good food?
 Reasonable prices?
 Cleanliness?
 What would exceed your expectations – really make an impression with you, and motivate you to return again?
 Your expectations are probably very similar to your customers’ expectations.
 Congratulations – you have just anticipated your customers’ needs.
 Now all you have to do is put a set of standards in place to meet them.

 Delivering a positive customer experience doesn’t have to be a “lost art,” as my friend said.
 By making this area of business a priority, and setting standards for your staff to follow, you are providing direction and taking a giant leap toward success.
 And that’s a great place to start.

-For more information on the Biltmore Center For Professional Development’s Beyond Customer Service: Gracious Hospitality Best Practices course, contact Joyce Pemberton at 828.225.6158, or visit www.biltmore.com/training.
-Programs are currently scheduled for September 23, 2014, May 18, 2015, and October 26, 2015.
+Please visit us online for more information on the Biltmore Center For Professional Development’s Beyond Customer Service: Gracious Hospitality Best Practices course, or call 828-225-6158.